Skip to main content

 • Project or organization has a clearly articulated and resonant mission.

-• Priority will be given to projects or organizations addressing immediate needs.
+• Priority will be given to projects or organizations that:

 • Applicant confirms that funds will be used only for charitable purposes and not for lobbying or political activities.